hpowell20/cs2063-master/Fall2024/labs/Lab1/README.md

 ###### Layout Editor

-1.Using the folder view along the far left side of Android Studio, navigate to and open the res/layout/_activity_main.xml_ file.
+1. Using the folder view along the far left side of Android Studio, navigate to and open the res/layout/_activity_main.xml_ file.
 2. Click the ‘Hello world!’ text in the application window preview.
 The text field, which is an Android object called TextView that we’ll learn more about later, is highlighted.
 	* Take note of the _Attributes_ window that populates to the right
 	* This toolbar shows the Android View objects that can be customized.